Mattds825/community-toolshed-store/README.md

 ### Time Bound

 - there is some redundancy in my tables that could be removed
+- There is missing logic to control the availability of items during the rental period
 - I managed to implement the maintenance system for tool, but did not have time to implement the cleaning system for the party items
+- likewise the product management system is only complete for tools
-- I waned to create dining sets with the part items but did not have time to implement this
+- I wanted to create dining sets with the part items but did not have time to implement this

 ### Future Features

 - Add a feature to allow users to request items that are not currently in the inventory
 - Flesh out the rating system to allow users to rate items and leave reviews
 - use the built in stripe subscription feature to manage the subscription payments
+- adding a dark mode

 ## Credits